 Miller's Japanese characters are densely believable, and his recreation of their world is a real achievement - Christopher Tayler, Guardian

 Andrew Miller's first novel, Ingenious Pain, was published by Sceptre in 1997.
 It won the James Tait Black Memorial Prize, the International IMPAC Dublin Literary Award and the Grinzane Cavour Prize for the best foreign novel published in Italy.
-It has been followed by Casanova, Oxygen, which was shortlisted for the Booker Prize and the Whitbread Novel of the Year Award in 2001, The Optimists, One Morning Like A Bird, Pure, which won the Costa Book of the Year Award 2011, The Crossing and Now We Shall Be Entirely Free and The Slowworm's Song.
+It has been followed by Casanova, Oxygen, which was shortlisted for the Booker Prize and the Whitbread Novel of the Year Award in 2001, The Optimists, One Morning Like a Bird, Pure, which won the Costa Book of the Year Award 2011, The Crossing, Now We Shall Be Entirely Free and The Slowworm's Song.

 Andrew Miller's novels have been published in translation in twenty countries.
 Born in Bristol in 1960, he currently lives in Somerset.